edoktay/msir/README.md

 * **_lp_matvec.m_** is a function that performs matvec in low precision.
 It is available at https://github.com/SrikaraPranesh/Multi_precision_NLA_kernels.

-* **_sir3.m_** is a function that performs LU-based iterative refinement with three precisions.
+* **_sir.m_** is a function that performs LU-based iterative refinement with three precisions.

-* **_sgmresir3.m_** is a function that performs GMRES-based iterative refinement in three precisions.
+* **_sgmresir.m_** is a function that performs GMRES-based iterative refinement in three precisions.

-* **_gmresir3.m_** is a function that performs GMRES-based iterative refinement in three precisions with an extra higher precision in factorization and preconditioner steps of GMRES.
+* **_gmresir.m_** is a function that performs GMRES-based iterative refinement in three precisions with an extra higher precision in factorization and preconditioner steps of GMRES.

+* **_tsir.m_** * is a function that performs three-stage iterative refinement in three precisions, switching from SIR to SGMRES-IR to GMRES-IR based on stopping criteria.

+* **_tsir_sir.m, tsir_sgmresir.m, tsir_gmresir.m_** * are the modified versions of SIR, SGMRES-IR, and GMRES-IR, respectively, called from within the tsir.m function.
+These functions are not designed to be called alone; if you want to just run SIR, SGMRES-IR, or GMRES-IR, use the functions without the "tsir_" prefix.

 * **_gmres_hs.m, gmres_sd.m, and gmres_dq.m_** are functions that run left-preconditioned GMRES using precisions half/single, single/double, and double/quad, resp.
 Application of the preconditioned coefficient matrix to a vector and the preconditioner to the right-hand-side vector are performed in the higher precision; other computations performed all use the lower precision.